serafinski/LangGraph-Compare/docs/getting_started.rst

 Analysis on entire event log
 ----------------------------

-In case of printing analysis for entire event log we will use :func:`langgraph_log_parser.analyze.print_full_analysis` from module :mod:`langgraph_log_parser.analyze`.
+In case of printing analysis for entire event log, we will use :func:`langgraph_log_parser.analyze.print_full_analysis` from module :mod:`langgraph_log_parser.analyze`.

 .. code-block:: python